 This Privacy Notice explains how NISRA will use your personal information and protect your privacy.
 This Privacy Notice does not provide exhaustive detail; specifically a separate Privacy Notice in respect of NISRA’s Civil Registration Services can be found at the NISRA Privacy Notices page.
 The remainder of this document therefore relates to how NISRA will manage personal data collected and processed for statistics and research purposes.

-To carry out our statistics and research duties, NISRA collects and processes information on personal data (e.g. employment) and special personal data (e.g. ethnic origin, religious belief).
+- when we carry out our statistics and research duties, NISRA collects and processes information on personal data (for example, employment) and special personal data (for example, ethnic origin and religious belief);